Hakka Chinese: Early history

 It is commonly believed that Hakka people have their origins in several episodes of migration from northern China into southern China during periods of war and civil unrest dating back as far as the end of Western Jin.
 The forebears of the Hakka came from present-day Central Plains provinces of Henan and Shaanxi, and brought with them features of Chinese varieties spoken in those areas during that time.
 (Since then, the speech in those regions has evolved into dialects of modern Mandarin).
 The presence of many archaic features occur in modern Hakka, including final consonants -p -t -k, as are found in other modern southern Chinese varieties, but which have been lost in Mandarin.

 Laurent Sagart (2002) considers Hakka and southern Gan Chinese to be sister dialects that descended from a single common ancestral language (Proto-Southern Gan) spoken in central Jiangxi during the Song Dynasty.
 In Hakka and southern Gan, Sagart (2002) identifies a non-Chinese substratum that is possibly Hmong-Mien, an archaic layer, and a more recent Late Middle Chinese layer.
 Lexical connections between Hakka, Kra-Dai, and Hmong-Mien have also been suggested by Deng (1999).

 Due to the migration of its speakers, Hakka may have been influenced by other language areas through which the Hakka-speaking forebears migrated.
 For instance, common vocabulary is found in Hakka, Min, and the She (Hmong–Mien) languages.
-Today, most She people in Fujian and Zhejiang speak Shehua, which is closely related to Hakka.
+Today, most She people in Fujian and Zhejiang speak She, which is closely related to Hakka.